 In this particular strategy, the brand highlights a key difference their product or service offers in their marketing to make it seem more favorable and unique in comparison to other options in the marketplace.
 The competition, in this particular case, can also be used as a reference point to follow a similar strategy.

-Step 3: Craft a unique selling proposition (USP)
+Crafting a unique selling proposition (USP)

 In a modern world cluttered with an overwhelming amount of choices with similar benefits, you want your brand to stand out from the rest.
 Product managers must seek to craft a memorable brand that has competitive advantages over alternatives.